lcfr-eth/AltCaster/README.md

+# AltCaster - Register Alt Farcaster FID/Fnames

 Problem: Warpcast the popular Farcaster client works by importing the seedphrase of the account the name/fid is registered to.

 Solution: A way to register FIDs/FNames to alternate wallets.

 Alt Creator Usage:

 Create a new wallet with cast using:
 `cast wallet nm --words 24`

 Export the private key of the new wallet:
 `export PKEY=<private_key_from_cast>`

-Make sure the account is funded with some opETH
+Make sure the account is funded with some opETH then run:
 `cargo run -- --name "supercoolname"`

 Go to your main farcaster account.